 The Club also carries out various fund raining activities culminating in the IWC Bazaar which is held every December with the participation of Embassies, their staff and many volunteers.
 It is a great opportunity for countries to promote their culture, cuisine, dance and music.

 Each country can have a stand and sell products from their respective countries and the public looks forward to this prestigious event every year.
 The funds raised to provide assistance to those in need and projects can vary from assisting the elderly, children in care, children with special needs, raising awareness of early diagnoses of cancer among women, and gender equality.
 I, as the president, feel proud to be able to promote women’s interests and to provide a forum where women feel comfortable to meet each other, enjoy themselves and also discuss many issues in a friendly and tolerant atmosphere.

 The Club provides a wonderful atmosphere of friendliness and also the opportunity to assist vulnerable people who may be in need

-For all of us who cannot be in Ireland for 17th March the world turns green from the Great Wall of China, the Sydney Opera House, the Niagara Falls, The Empire State Building, the Eiffel Tower, the Golden Gate bridge and for the past few years the Global Greening takes place in Belgrade.
-With the assistance of the City many icons of Belgrade go viral around the Globe putting Belgrade on the map of interesting places to visit.
-We look forward to the future and to providing many more opportunities to experience Irish Culture.
+For all of us who cannot be in Ireland for 17th March, the world turns green from the Great Wall of China, the Sydney Opera House, the Niagara Falls, The Empire State Building, the Eiffel Tower, the Golden Gate bridge and for the past few years, the Global Greening takes place in Belgrade.
+With the assistance of the City, many icons of Belgrade go viral around the Globe putting Belgrade on the map of interesting places to visit.
+We look forward to the future and providing many more opportunities to experience Irish Culture.